Judge rules Afghan militant has been held in Guantánamo illegally, in what lawyers say is the first such ruling in 10 years

 Gul’s counsel Mark Maher, with the nonprofit group Reprieve, said the lawyers were thrilled for their client.

-“A federal court has finally affirmed what Asad has known for so long: he should be home with his family, and his detention is unlawful,” Maher said.
+“A federal court has finally affirmed what Asad has known for so long: He should be home with his family, and his detention is unlawful,” Maher said.

 The basis of the ruling remains classified, and only brief opening statements of proceedings were made public earlier this year.
 U.S. prosecutors said they planned to keep arguments in secret sessions because of the detainee’s purported sensitive statements to U.S. interrogators and to an unnamed witness.

-Gul, 40, was captured in 2007 by Afghan forces, turned over to the United States, and remains one of the last 39 detainees held at the prison at Guantánamo Bay, Cuba.
-He is also one of only two Afghans who remain out of 219 sent following the U.S. invasion of Afghanistan in 2001.
+Gul, 40, was captured in 2007 by Afghan forces, turned over to the United States, and remains one of the last 39 detainees at the prison at Guantánamo Bay, Cuba.
+He is also one of only two Afghans who remain out of 219 sent there after the U.S. invasion of Afghanistan in 2001.
 President Biden formally ended the U.S. war in Afghanistan in August.

-Earlier this month in a separate proceeding, the U.S. government determined it was safe to transfer Gul, who has never been charged with a crime, out of Guantánamo.
+Earlier this month, in a separate proceeding, the U.S. government determined that it was safe to transfer Gul, who has never been charged with a crime, out of Guantánamo.
 He is among 13 men who have been recommended for transfer by the multiagency Periodic Review Board (PRB), on the basis that they are not considered to pose a threat to U.S. national security.
-Among other things in its decision, the Periodic Review Board cited Gul’s “lack of a leadership role in extremist organizations and his lack of a clear ideological basis for his prior conduct.”
+Among factors in its decision, the PRB cited Gul’s “lack of a leadership role in extremist organizations and his lack of a clear ideological basis for his prior conduct.”

-Three of the men have continued to be held for more than a decade, and clearance is no guarantee of release.
-Attorneys for those detainees say that these men’s continued detention, despite having been cleared, necessitates action by a court.
+Three of the men have been held for more than a decade, and clearance is no guarantee of release.
+Lawyers for those detainees say their continued detention despite having been cleared necessitates action by a court.

-Early this year, the U.S.-backed Afghan government — before the Taliban’s return to power — also filed its support for Gul’s release in court, saying his continued detention was “detrimental” to U.S.-Afghan relations.
+Early this year, the U.S.-backed Afghan government of President Ashraf Ghani also filed a court brief in support of Gul’s release, saying his continued detention was “detrimental” to U.S.-Afghan relations.

-Gul “is a prisoner of war — a war that has been over for many years,” Plochocki argued in May for Gul’s legal team, including the Lewis Baach Kaufmann Middlemiss law firm.
+Gul “is a prisoner of war — a war that has been over for many years,” Plochocki argued in May for Gul’s legal team, which includes the law firm Lewis Baach Kaufmann Middlemiss.
 Plochocki said the fact that Gul remains detained has “gotten ridiculous,” saying he is one of about 20 men still at the prison “who have not been and never will be charged with a crime.”

 Last ‘low-value’ Afghan detainee asks to be freed from Guantánamo Bay as U.S. troops leave Afghanistan